soijen/soijen.github.io/_products/en/snowshoe-market-tote.md

 - flat-design
 - aventura
 ---
-BRAND NEW!
-And the perfect gift for the holidays!
+Perfect gift for the holidays!
 This whimsical tote bag, from our "El Mundo a Pata" (The world by paw) collection, features a snowshoeing adventure pup.
 This sturdy and spacious 10 oz cotton canvas bag is perfect for a trip to the farmer's market with its 6" wide bottom gusset.
 Made in USA of 100% recycled materials.